syncfusion-content/javascript-docs/js/DigitalGauge/Character-Settings.md

 ## Appearance

-The opacity of the character is adjustable with the help of **opacity** property.
-The space between two characters are adjusted with **spacing** property as like in the segment settings.
+You can customize the character using [`character settings`](../api/ejdigitalgauge#members:items-charactersettings)The opacity of the character is adjustable with the help of [`opacity`](../api/ejdigitalgauge#members:items-charactersettings-opacity) property.
+The space between two characters are adjusted with [`spacing`](../api/ejdigitalgauge#members:items-charactersettings-spacing) property as like in the segment settings.

 {% highlight html %}